-The Department minimally requires the submission of a standard cohort-survival projection.
-The cohortsurvival method projection method forecasts future students based upon the survival of the existing student population as it moves from grade to grade.
+The Department minimally requires the submission of a standard cohort-survival projection using historic enrollment data from the Application for School State Aid (ASSA) or NJ Smart.
+The cohort-survival method projection method forecasts future students based upon the survival of the existing student population as it moves from grade to grade.
 A survival ratio of less than 1.00 indicates a loss of students, while a survival ratio of more than 1.00 indicates the class size is increasing.
 For example, if a survival ratio tracking first to second grade is computed to be 1.05, the grade size is increasing by 5% from one year to the next.
 The cohort-survival projection methodology works well for communities with stable demographic conditions.
 Atypical events impacting housing or enrollments, such as an economic downturn that halts new housing construction or the opening of a charter or private school, typically makes a cohort-survival projection less reliable.